Monday 1 November 2021

 Varied Thrushes breed in moist, mountainous conifer forests in western North America from north-central Alaska, central Yukon, British Columbia,Washington State and Oregon south to northwest California, northern Idaho and northwest Montana.
 In winter some move south to central, western and southern parts of California.

-Quite how two individuals have now made a transatlantic crossing to make landfall in Britain is totally mystifying although a clue may come from the fact that there are two races of Varied Thrush, the race Ixoreus naevius naevius which breeds on the Pacific slope and Ixoreus.n meruloides which breeds mainly to the east of the nominate race and more pertinent, since 1960 has become a regular but scarce winter visitor to the eastern seaboard of the USA.
+Quite how two individuals have now made a transatlantic crossing to make landfall in Britain is totally mystifying although a clue may come from the fact that there are two races of Varied Thrush, the race Ixoreus naevius naevius which breeds on the Pacific slope and then Ixoreus.n meruloides which breeds mainly to the east of the nominate race and more pertinent, since 1960 has become a regular but scarce winter visitor to the eastern seaboard of the USA.
 This could well be the origin of the bird on Papay.

 The only other individual to have been recorded in the Western Palearctic was a male found on a farm in eastern Iceland from 3rd to at least the 5th of May 2004.

 This latest discovery was huge.
-The mega of all megas had been found on Papa Westray in Orkney.
+A mega of all megas had been found on Papa Westray in Orkney.
 My mind went into temporary freefall and mild panic, my heart racing as adrenalin coursed though my veins.
 This was a must see but how on earth could it be achieved?

 I called Mark my twitching buddy.
 He is better at dealing with such things as he has experienced this so many times more than me.
 The phone rang twice before he picked up.